khushboobharti/auth/README.md

 # auth

+Authorization server for all Yogaveda apps.

+# APIs
+Auth Route
+These APIs are sed for:
+- Login for existing users
+- Generating refresh tokens

 This project was created using the [Ktor Project Generator](https://start.ktor.io).

 Here are some useful links to get you started: